deeplearning4j/deeplearning4j/spark.md

 * [Run](#run)
 * [Notebook](#notebook)

-Given that deep learning is computationally intensive, if you're working with large datasets, you should think about how to train deep neural networks in parallel.
+Deep learning is computationally intensive, so on very large datasets, speed matters.
+You can tackle the problem with faster hardware (usually GPUs), optimized code and some form of parallelism.

+Data parallelism shards large datasets and hands those pieces to separate neural networks, say, each on its own core.
+Deeplearning4j relies on Spark and Hadoop for MapReduce, trains models in parallel and iteratively averages the parameters they produce in a central model.
+(Model parallelism, [discussed here by Jeff Dean et al](https://static.googleusercontent.com/media/research.google.com/en//archive/large_deep_networks_nips2012.pdf), allows models to specialize on separate patches of a large dataset without averaging.)

 With Spark standalone, Deeplearning4j can run multi-threaded on your local machine; i.e. you don't need a cluster or the cloud.
 If you don't have Spark, please see our [Spark installation page](../sparkinstall.html).